 If a series of short-term placements is part of a longer-term rehabilitation plan, further consultation and approval must be obtained before the rehabilitation plan is extended and/or the child is returned to the parent's full-time care.

 The child's social worker must visit the child in the placement within one week of the placement and thereafter every six weeks - see Social Worker Visits to Children in Care Procedure.If the child is placed with parents pending assessment (see Section 2, Immediate Placements), social work visits must take place at least once a week until the first Looked After Review, thereafter at intervals of not more than 6 weeks.

 Wherever possible the decision to end a placement should be made at a Looked After Review and the ending should take place in a planned way.
 In Re DE (A Child) , the High Court stated that not less than fourteen days' notice of a removal of the child should be given to the parents, save in an emergency.The Court further stated that any removal of a child in circumstances where the child's welfare does not require immediate removal, or without proper consideration and consultation, is likely to be an unlawful interference with the rights of the parent and child under Article 8 of the European Convention on Human Rights.

 In emergencies, the social worker must discuss the case with his/her manager, who will make the decision.
 Legal advice should always be sought.
-The Care Order gives the local authority power to authorise the social worker to remove the child but this power should only be used after obtaining legal advice; the use of other orders (e.g. a Recovery Order) might be appropriate in some circumstances.
+The Care Order gives the local authority power to enable the child to be removed by the social worker but this power should only be used after obtaining legal advice; the use of other orders (e.g. a recovery order) might be appropriate in some circumstances.

 All those notified of the placement starting should be notified (see Section 3, Notifications), in writing, when it ends; preferably notifications should be made prior to the ending, or as soon as practicable thereafter.